-- 1.13 We found that there was varying ambition, maturity and understanding of health and safety in the individual RSPs and those of the central functions.
+- 1.17 We found that there was varying ambition, maturity and understanding of health and safety in the individual RSPs and those of the central functions.
 Some revealed confusion about what SFAIRP means in law and appeared to rule out reasonably practicable spend based on affordability, with no further explanation.
 We asked how Network Rail has determined what is reasonably practicable as required by health and safety legislation and how this had been communicated to routes.
-Network Rail stated that its basic approach aligns with the Rail Safety & Standards Board's quidance 'Taking Safe Decisions'7. - 1.14 STE acknowledged that not every route had reflected this in earlier versions of RSPs, with some appearing to say there were things it would have done, had additional funding been available.
+Network Rail stated that its basic approach aligns with the Rail Safety & Standards Board's quidance 'Taking Safe Decisions'9. - 1.18 STE acknowledged that not every route had reflected this in earlier versions of RSPs, with some appearing to say there were things it would have done, had additional funding been available.
 However, affordability is not part of the legal test of reasonable practicability it is whether what would be required to implement a control measure would be grossly disproportionate to the risk being managed.
 Not every route plan articulated this.
-Nonetheless, it is positive that this confusion did not survive Network Rail's own progressive assurance processes and, in the formal February 2018 submission, we saw evidence of internal challenge and adjustment.
-Not every question of what might be reasonably practicable has been resolved but we have seen evidence of guidance and procedures that have the potential to provide an appropriate framework within which to make such decisions.
+Nonetheless, it is positive that this confusion did not survive Network Rail's own progressive assurance processes and, in the formal February 2018 submission, we saw evidence of internal challenge and adjustment. - 1.19 In our draft determination we challenged Network Rail to review some items of expenditure that had been ruled out on grounds of affordability.
+We believed they might be reasonably practicable.
+We describe these in detail later in this chapter.
+Network Rail agreed with us that these items should be treated as core spend, rather than optional.
+This decision is welcome.
+It does not mean that every question of what might be reasonably practicable has been resolved but it shows that Network Rail is growing its capability to provide an appropriate framework within which to make such decisions.